Buying property in Germany?

 Does a property price drop look likely in Germany as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Germany over the next 12 months is low, primarily because the structural housing shortage continues to support prices across major cities.
+As of early 2026, the likelihood of a meaningful property price decline in Germany over the next 12 months is low, primarily because the structural housing shortage continues to act as a strong floor under prices across major German cities.

-A plausible price change range for Germany in 2026 is between flat (0%) and positive 4%, with the consensus among analysts from Reuters, IW Koln, and LBBW pointing toward 3% to 4% nominal growth nationally.
+A plausible price change range for Germany in 2026 is between flat (0%) on the downside and around +4% on the upside, with most analysts from Reuters, IW Koln, and LBBW clustering their forecasts around 3% to 4% nominal growth nationally.

-The single most important macro factor that could increase the odds of a price drop in Germany would be a sharp rise in mortgage rates above 4.5%, which would squeeze affordability further and reduce buyer demand.
+The single most important macro factor that could increase the odds of a price drop in Germany would be a sharp rise in mortgage rates back above 4.5%, because that would squeeze affordability hard enough to push buyers to the sidelines and stall the recovery.

-However, most analysts expect ECB rates to remain stable or decline slightly in 2026, with mortgage rates likely hovering between 3% and 3.5%, so this risk scenario is considered unlikely in the near term.
+However, most analysts expect ECB rates to remain stable or decline slightly in 2026, with German mortgage rates likely hovering between 3% and 3.5%, so this rate-shock scenario is considered unlikely in the near term.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Germany.